One of many spectacular views from the Panorama Trail

 Itinerary for 3 Days in Interlaken, Switzerland

-Interlaken is your gateway to the Swiss Alps, offering charming alpine villages, breathtaking hiking trails, and majestic snowy peaks just minutes away!
-We spent 10 days in Switzerland, and after exploring much of the Jungfrau region, we’ve put together what we believe is the ultimate Interlaken itinerary.
+Interlaken is one of the best gateways to the Swiss Alps, known for its charming alpine villages, scenic hiking trails, and stunning snow-capped peaks just minutes away.
+After spending 10 days exploring Switzerland and the Jungfrau region, we’ve created what we believe is the ultimate 3-day Interlaken itinerary to help you plan your trip!

 Interlaken Itinerary